Meaningful Interactions Using Technology Outside of School—MITOS Project

 Overview

-To learn more about the project, please watch the following video.
+To learn more about the MITOS project, please watch the trailer below.

 Purpose

-The purpose of this mid-phase project is to adapt and scale the use of a gamified app (MITOS) designed to be used both in school and outside of school to increase second-grade student opportunities to develop science vocabulary and content knowledge.
+The purpose of the project is to adapt and scale the use of a gamified app, MITOS, designed for use both in school and outside of school to increase second-grade students’ opportunities to develop science vocabulary and content knowledge.

 Procedures

-• Students work on the MITOS lessons for approximately 50 minutes per week (i.e., 10 minutes per day), guided by a friendly character or avatar who prompts them to answer questions aloud as part of the app activities.
+2. Students work on the MITOS lessons for approximately 50 minutes per week (i.e., 10 minutes per day), guided by a friendly character who prompts them to answer questions aloud and engage in other interactive activities during the app.

-• Parents use a structured process to discuss the lessons students are learning at home for approximately 30 minutes per week (i.e., 10 minutes per day for 3 days).
+3. Parents engage students at home by discussing the lessons they are learning for approximately 30 minutes per week (i.e., 10 minutes per day for 3 days), with the support of guiding questions provided to parents.

-• Teachers view student scores and student progress on the dashboard and make decisions on what science words or concepts should be revisited or discussed in small- or large-group discussions.
+4. Teachers view student scores and student progress on the dashboard and decide which science words or concepts should be revisited or discussed in small- or large-group discussions.

 Participants